-- 5. Choose Create dataset group.
-The Overview page appears. - 6.
-In Set up datasets, choose Create dataset and choose Item interactions dataset. - 7.
+- 6. In Step 1.
+Create datasets and import data, choose Create dataset and choose Item interactions dataset. - 7.
 Choose Import data directly into Amazon Personalize datasets and choose Next. - 8.
 On the Configure item interactions dataset page, for Dataset name, specify a name for your dataset. - 9.
 For Dataset schema, choose Create new schema.
-In the Schema fields section, a minimal Interactions schema is displayed.
+In the Schema definition section, a minimal Item interactions schema is displayed.
 The schema matches the headers you previously added to the ratings.csv file, so you don't need to make any changes.
 If you haven't created the training data, see Getting started prerequisites. - 10.
 For Schema name, specify a name for the new schema.
 Your screen should look similar to the following:

-Configure item interactions schema Info

-Dataset details

-Dataset name

-The name you enter here can help you distinguish this dataset import job from others.

-gs-dataset

-The dataset name must have 1-63 characters with no spaces.
-Valid characters: a-z, A-Z, O-9, and \ - (hyphen).

-Dataset schema

-The schema you provide allows Amazon Personalize to understand and import your data.

-Create new schema

-Use an existing schema

-Schema name

-The name you enter here can help you distinguish this schema from others.

-gs-schema

-The schema name must have 1-63 characters with no spaces.
+(i) Amazon Personalize > Dataset groups > custom-dataset-group-name > Import item interactions data Configure item interactions schema Info Step 1 Choose import method Dataset details Step 2 Configure item Dataset name interactions schema The name you enter here can help you distinguish this dataset import job from others. interaction-ds-name Step 3 Configure item The dataset name must have 1-63 characters with no spaces.
+Valid characters: a-z, A-Z, 0-9, and \ - (hyphen). interactions dataset import job Dataset schema The schema you provide allows Amazon Personalize to understand and import your data.
+Create new schema Use an existing schema Schema name The name you enter here can help you distinguish this schema from others. gs-schema-name The schema name must have 1-63 characters with no spaces.
 Valid characters: a-z, A-Z, 0-9, and \ - (hyphen).

-Schema definition

-Verify your data structure matches the following schema.

-'''

-1 - {

-2

-"type": "record",

-3

-"name": "Interactions",

-"namespace": "com.amazonaws.personalize.schema",

-4

-5 -

-"fields": [

-6 -

-{

-"name": "USER_ID",

-7

-"type": "string"

-8

-9

-},

-{

-10 -

-"name": "ITEM_ID",

-11

-"type": "string"

-12

-},

-13

-14 -

-{

-"name": "TIMESTAMP",

-15

-"type": "long"

-16

-17

-}

-],

-18

-19

-"version": "1.0"

-20 }

-'''
+Schema definition Verify your data structure matches the following schema.
+1 🔻 { "type": "record", 2 "name": "Interactions", 3 "namespace": "com.amazon .personalize.schema", 4 5 🔻 "fields": [ 6 🔻 { "name": "USER\ID", 7 "type": "string" 8 9 }, 10 -{ "name": "ITEM\ID", 11 "type": "string" 12 13 }, 14 🔻 { "name": "TIMESTAMP", 15 "type": "long" 16 17 } 18 ], "version": "1.0" 19 } 20 Line 1, Column 2 🛞 Errors: 0  🔬 Warnings: 0 0 JSON Tags - optional (0) Info A tag is a label that you assign to an resource.
+Each tag consists of a key and an optional value.
+You can use tags to search and filter your resources or track you costs.
+Cancel Previous Next